devsecopsgirl/internship-appsecco/docs/sast-tools.md

             }
         }
 ```
 After this, I got the report in the `Console Output` after the pipeline is successfully build.
-Now to get a copy of the report add one more step to jenkinsfile under the `Dependency-Check Analysis` stage.
+Now to get a copy of the report add one more step to jenkinsfile under the `Dependency-Check Analysis` stage, and I also moved the report to the `reports` directory where I will be storing all other reports.

 ```
 dependencyCheckPublisher pattern: 'dependency-check-report.xml'
+sh 'mv dependency-check-report.xml /var/lib/jenkins/workspace/reports'
 ```
 This will create a `dependency-check-report.xml` report file in the workspace and I can also see in Jenkins the `Dependency-Check Trend` that is a graphical representation of vulnerabilities found in the SuiteCRM application and they are in which category that is critical, high, medium, low or unassigned.
 Here is the [report](https://github.com/Priyam5/internship-appsecco/blob/master/Reports/dependency-check-report.xml) which generated after OWASP Dependency-Check.